KongTu/test/README.md

 Let's try some github for our analysis!!!
 ====

 first repo to be tested

+second test is to test the Fork a Repo